geo-mac/Rioxx-development/model/rioxx-data-examples.md

 All examples offer variations of other associative relations via `dc:relation`, such as relations to datasets, software, other expressions of the resource (e.g. preprint, AAM, VoR, etc.).

+All examples supplant the schema.org for the COAR Resource Type vocabulary.

 All examples offer variation in the PID types used for name identification, deposits, organizational identification, and so on.
 The PID mixed economy! ;-)

 All examples include annotations within the XML, to aid human readability.